 One of the quieter heartlands, Hougang is home to a historic park, craft beer pubs and an IG-worthy architectural gem.

 With buzzing neighbours like Serangoon and Punggol, Hougang might seem a little quiet at first glance.
-Sure, this north-eastern town might not have monstrous malls or numerous dining enclaves but if you’re looking for something laidback, this hood is right up your alley.
-Peppered with serene parks and hipster cafes, this underrated neighbourhood will take you away from the weekend busyness in places like Robertson Quay and Tiong Bahru.
+Sure, this northeastern town might not have monstrous malls or multiple food enclaves.
+But if you’re looking for something laidback, this ‘hood is right up your alley.
+Peppered with serene parks and hipster cafes, the underrated neighbourhood will take you away from the weekend busyness in crowded places like Robertson Quay and Tiong Bahru.

 After a savoury, hearty meal at Ponggol Nasi Lemak Centre, nothing hits the spot like a good bowl of sugary dessert.
 Hougang might not have a giant mall that offers countless dessert parlours, but it’s home to Selegie Soya Bean.
 Known for its silky smooth beancurd aka tau huay, this old school dessert will satisfy your sweet tooth.
 Pro tip: Get a couple of fried dough fritters (otherwise known as you tiao) to dip into your beancurd – there’s nothing more satisfying than breaking the porcelain-like tau huay with a golden brown you tiao.